BlogMoving to Colombia

 ❓ How far in advance should I start selling my things before moving?

-Ideally start 6-8 weeks before your moving date with large furniture and appliances.
-That way you have time to wait for the right price without flight pressure.
-If you have less time, bundle items and lower the price from the start to close faster.
+Ideally, start 6-8 weeks before your moving date with large furniture and appliances.
+This gives you time to wait for a fair price without the pressure of your flight looming.
+If you have less time, create bundles and lower the price from the start to close deals faster.

-Refrigerators and washing machines have the most demand—they almost always sell in less than two weeks if the price is right.
-Televisions also move quickly.
-Air conditioners have demand but it's more specific because it depends on the type of installation.
-Microwaves and blenders have demand but their resale value is low.
+Refrigerators and washing machines are in the highest demand—they almost always sell in less than two weeks if the price is fair.
+Televisions also go quickly.
+Air conditioners are in demand, but it's more specific because it depends on the type of installation.
+Microwaves and blenders are in demand, but their resale value is low.

-❓ Is it better to sell by individual items or in bundles?
+❓ Is it better to sell by piece or in bundles?

 It depends on your available time.
-If you have 6 or more weeks, sell individual items to maximize total income.
-If you have less than four weeks, bundle items—you close faster even though you earn a bit less per item.
+If you have 6 or more weeks, sell by piece to maximize total income.
+If you have less than four weeks, create bundles—you'll close deals faster even if you earn a little less per item.

 ❓ How do I know if the price I'm asking is reasonable?

-Search Colombia Move and Facebook groups for the same model and check active prices.
+Search on Colombia Move and Facebook groups for the same model and look at active prices.
 If similar items have been posted for weeks without selling, the price is too high.
-About 5-10% below the active average is usually enough to stand out and close faster.
+Being 5-10% below the active average is usually enough to stand out and close faster.

 ❓ What do I do with very large furniture that nobody wants to pick up?

 Be explicit in the ad: "buyer picks up."
-If an elevator is available, mention it—it makes a difference.
-If there's no elevator, lower the price an additional 20% to compensate for the logistics difficulty.
-As a last resort, compensation funds or some foundations will pick up if you contact them with enough advance notice.
+If there is an elevator available, mention it—it makes a difference.
+If there is no elevator, lower the price an additional 20% to compensate for the logistical difficulty.
+As a last resort, compensation funds or some foundations will come to pick them up if you contact them well in advance.

 Do you have questions about selling your things before an international move?
-Head over to colombiamove.com/comunidad—the community can guide you with specific recommendations for your city and type of item.
+Stop by colombiamove.com/comunidad — the community can guide you with specific recommendations for your city and type of item.

 Comments